-Note that for pure continuous data the possible values of q should be in the range 1 to min (p, n-3), where p is the number of variables and n the number of observations.
+Note that for pure continuous data the possible values of q should be in the range 1 to min(p, n-3), where p is the number of variables and n the number of observations.
 The computational cost increases linearly with q and quadratically in p.
 When setting identicalQs to FALSE the computational cost may increase between 2 times and one order of magnitude (depending on p and q) while asymptotically the estimation of the non-rejection rate converges to the same value.
 Full details on the calculation of the non-rejection rate can be found in Castelo and Roverato (2006).

-When I is set different to NULL then mixed graphical model theory is employed and, concretely, it is assumed that the data comes from an homogeneous conditional Gaussian distribution.
+When either discrete phenotypic variables in ExpressionSet objects, discrete phenotypic/genotype variables in smlSet objects, or I is set different to NULL with an input matrix or data.frame, then mixed graphical model theory is employed.
+More concretely, it is assumed that the data comes from an homogeneous conditional Gaussian distribution.
 In this setting further restrictions to the maximum value of q apply, concretely, it cannot be smaller than p plus the number of levels of the discrete variables involved in the marginal distributions employed by the algorithm.
 By default, with exact.test=TRUE, an exact test for conditional independence is employed, otherwise an asymptotic one will be used.
 Full details on these features can be found in Tur and Castelo (2011).